PeterNaydenov/walk/README.md

 ## keyCallback
 `walk` visits each member of the data once. `keyCallback` fires on every primitive property — types: *string, number, bigint, boolean, symbol, null, undefined, function*.
 Object and array values are visited by `objectCallback` instead (see below).
+Built-in types like `Date`, `Map`, `Set`, and typed arrays arrive at `keyCallback` as primitives and are passed through by reference — see [Built-in types](#built-in-types-date-regexp-map-set-typed-arrays-etc) below.

+The value you return from the callback becomes the new value at that key:

+- **Return a primitive (or a built-in like `Date` / `Map` / `Set`)** → stored as-is.
+Walk does not descend into it;
+- **Return a plain object or array** → walk continues into it with `objectCallback` and `keyCallback` applied to its children (same as any original nested object/array).
+The new walk is deferred via the `extend` mechanism, so the iteration order of the current level is preserved;
+- **Return the `IGNORE` constant** → that key is dropped from the result.

 ```js
 function keyCallbackFn ({value,key,breadcrumbs, IGNORE }) {